mixxxdj/manual/source/chapters/advanced_topics.rst

    Mixxx Controller Wizard -  Mapping a control

-By far, the easiest way to create a new MIDI preset is by using the Controller Wizard.
+By far, the easiest way to create a new MIDI mapping is by using the Controller Wizard.

 #.
 Connect your controller(s) to your computer